 In the previous article, we discussed the benefits of self-service infrastructure and the Spacelift functionality that enables it.
-We’ll now move on to explore examples of self-service infrastructure, the problems it solved and the improvements Spacelift can add.
+We’ll now move on to explore examples of self-service infrastructure, the problems it solved, and what a modern Spacelift-based implementation looks like today, including output sharing across stacks, drift detection, OpenTofu support, and service catalog workflows.

 Unlike available CI/CD tools, Spacelift works as a multifunctional platform, delivering CI/CD and orchestration functionality and also operating as a self-service infrastructure platform.